Hellenic Cables Alliander agreement supports Dutch grid expansion

 Hellenic Cables has signed a long-term agreement with Alliander to supply MV and LV cables for major grid expansion projects in the Netherlands.

-Hellenic Cables has secured a Hellenic Cables Alliander agreement, signing a long-term framework to supply medium- and low-voltage power cables for grid reinforcement in the Netherlands.
+Hellenic Cables has signed a long-term framework agreement with Alliander to supply medium- and low-voltage power cables for grid reinforcement projects in the Netherlands.
+This Hellenic Cables Alliander agreement supports a major national effort to expand and modernize the electricity distribution network.

-The framework agreement runs for up to eight years, covering the period from 2026 to 2034.
-Under the contract, Hellenic Cables will design, manufacture and supply MV and LV cables from its land cable facility in Thiva, Greece.
+The agreement will run for up to eight years (2026–2034).
+During this period, Hellenic Cables will design, manufacture, and supply MV and LV cables from its upgraded facility in Thiva, Greece.

-The Hellenic Cables Alliander agreement follows a call-off framework structure, meaning volumes and revenues will scale over time based on project requirements rather than fixed delivery quantities.
+The Hellenic Cables Alliander agreement follows a call-off framework structure, which allows volumes to scale over time based on project needs.
+Therefore, this model provides flexibility while ensuring consistent access to manufacturing capacity.

-The company has reported record levels of cable installation and expects tens of thousands of kilometers of additional MV and LV cables will be required over the next decade.
+As demand increases, Alliander continues to expand its infrastructure.
+The company has already reported record levels of cable installation.
+It also expects to install tens of thousands of kilometers of MV and LV cables over the next decade.

 Companies Mentioned